mitaiethics/mitaiethics.github.io/ai_act.md

 ## Events

  - A first panel is on Friday, April 21, 2023, in the Star Room, 32-D463 (follow descriptions outside to the event, from 12:30-1:30 (lunch provided).
-[Gabriele Mazzini](https://op.europa.eu/en/web/who-is-who/person/-/person/EP_DPPE025699) (European Commission) will speak with [Sarthak Agarwal](https://www.linkedin.com/in/sarthaksagrawal/) (Ex-OpenAI) and Boaz Barak (Harvard University, to be confirmed) about "The EU AI Act: A Technical Perspective".
+[Gabriele Mazzini](https://op.europa.eu/en/web/who-is-who/person/-/person/EP_DPPE025699) (European Commission) will speak with [Sarthak Agarwal](https://www.linkedin.com/in/sarthaksagrawal/) (Ex-OpenAI) about "The EU AI Act: A Technical Perspective".
 For a headcount for lunch, please [RSVP](https://forms.gle/ZZTe4ZXUeDsCEBUu5)
- - Another event, co-hosted with Harvard on April 20, will be a presentation about "The EU AI Act: A Legal and Policy Perspective Perspective"
+ - Another event, co-hosted with Harvard on April 20, will be a presentation about "The EU AI Act: A Legal and Policy Perspective Perspective", from 1:15-2:30 in a room in Harvard Kennedy School's Wexner building.
  - There is also going to be the opportunity to meet the speakers in individual meetings.
 The signup link will be distributed to the ones who [RSVP](https://forms.gle/ZZTe4ZXUeDsCEBUu5) for the event on Friday.